stueken/FSND-P2_Swiss-System-Tournament/README.md

 # Database Schema and Methods: Swiss System Tournament Framework
-A database and method framework to realize a Swiss system tournament.
+Database and method framework to realize a Swiss system tournament.
 Thereby, some database programming skills in PostgreSQL and Python are exercised.

 **Note:** This is a solution to project 2 of the [Udacity Full Stack Web Developer Nanodegree][1] based on the course [Intro to Relational Databases (ud197)][2].
 The solution is graded with "Exceeds Specifications".